goodloop/autoware_auto_mirror/docs/tutorials/perception-stack.md

 \note
 The `-r -1` argument is optional; it just tells the player to loop playback indefinitely.

-To connect to the sensor: update the IP address and port arguments in the param file for the `velodyne_node` (see next step).

 ## Running the velodyne node